Black-Garlic Carrot Hummus

 Heat two tablespoons of the oil in a large skillet set over medium heat.
 When the oil shimmers add the carrots and stir them to coat with oil.
 Cover the pan and cook for 5 minutes.
 Uncover the pan and stir the carrots; cover the pan again and cook for another 5 minutes, until the carrots are tender and slightly caramelized.

 Add the garlic and 2 tablespoons of water to the pan; cook for about 1 minute more, until the water has evaporated.
 Let the carrots cool for about 5 minutes.

-To serve, drizzle a little olive oil over the hummus and sprinkle with nigella seeds or chili flakes.
+To serve, drizzle a little olive oil over the hummus and sprinkle with nigella seeds or chili flakes (or both).